robb-j/ProgrammableThings/README.md

 # ProgrammableThings

-Reconfigurable stuff on microcontrollers.
-ProgrammableThings introduces a new re-programmable layer to microcontroller firmware to allow dynamic scripting of devices rather than static firmware.
-The idea is to allow different ways of getting JavaScript scripts onto a microcontroller which have controlled access to relevant hardware and peripherals to male the firmware malliable and potentially more maintainable over time.

-This takes the form of a library of modules to enable you to create an API between your hardware and scripting and some other useful tools like creating captive portals.
+ProgrammableThings is an Arduino library for building IoT devices that can easily be reprogrammed and reconfigured via JavaScript by users.
+It introduces a new malleable layer allowing dynamic scripting on devices, instead of all functionality that is statically baked into the firmware.
+The library enables you to quickly create an API between your hardware and the JavaScript scripting layer.
+We hope this makes IoT more maintainable over time and more resilient to vanishing cloud services.

 ## Dependencies

 The project has no dependencies but it does bundle [QuickJS](https://bellard.org/quickjs/) for the JavaScript engine and a runtime is created on top of that.
-The HTTP logic is designed to be used with [me-no-dev/ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer) so you may want to install that to use it but it is not required.
+The HTTP logic is designed to be used with [me-no-dev/ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer) so you may want to install that, but it is not required.

+ProgrammableThings currently supports ESP32 development boards, we're working on ESP8266 devices and we're interested in the RP2040 chip too.

 ## Install